 Our primary goal has always been to bring God glory by boldly and unashamedly proclaiming him to a strategic group-young people!
 From both a biblical and statistical point of view, young people are a big deal!
-They're not only awesome-we love 'em!-but they're also dearly cherished by our Lord and tend to be soft-hearted toward spiritual things.
+They're not only awesome-we love 'em!-but they're also dearly cherished by our Lord and tend to be softhearted toward spiritual things.
 Researchers generally agree most people become Christians when they're children, so it's apparent this age group is a huge mission field!

 Children are loved by their Creator.
 Jesus said to let them come to him (Luke 18:16).
 We want children to come to Christ and not be hindered in any way from doing so.
 To that end, we combine a biblically rich VBS loaded with substance with off-the-charts, irresistible fun.
 In a day and age when content sometimes suffers, it's critically important to us not to sacrifice rich content.
 But it's also crucial that the most exciting book in the world not come across as boring or irrelevant.
-We want to reflect our creative, inspiring, joygiving God who made laughter and fun!
+We want to reflect our creative, inspiring, joy-giving God who made laughter and fun!

 So why do we do it?
-We want kids around the world to hear about and personally meet our awesome God and to understand how they can receive eternal life through repentance and faith in Christ Jesus.
+We want kids around the world to hear about and personally meet our awesome God and to understand how they can receive eternal life through

+Your role as the teacher is outlined in the following pages and includes planning and preparing the daily lessons, enthusiastically engaging in teaching the lessons, and praying over all aspects of your job. repentance and faith in Christ Jesus.
 We believe VBS is a great way to introduce them to God, as it is one of the biggest outreaches of the year for most churches.

 We pray you will find that every prayer prayed, every minute invested, every dollar spent, and every word spoken will bring God glory as you reach kids for Christ.
 Just remember-VBS is worth it!
 May God richly bless your VBS.
 We're praying for you!